 Small-size dogs tend to have litters of 3-5 puppies, as it’s the case with Pekingese, Chihuahuas, and Yorkshires, to name a few.

-Medium-size dogs usually produce litters of 6-8 dogs, like Beagles, Australian shepherds, Border collies, etc.
+Medium-size dogs usually produce litters of puppies of 6-8 dogs, like Beagles, Australian shepherds, Border collies, etc.

 Large-size dogs have around 8-10 puppies, like Great Danes, St. Bernard, and Bernese mountain dogs.